dylanljones/model_dmft/README.md

 | `type` | `{'cthyb', 'ctseg', ftps', 'hubbardI', 'hartree'}` | The solver used for the impurity problem. |
 | ...    | ...                                                | Solver-specific parameters.               |

-> [!CAUTION]
->
-> The following is out-of-date and will be updated soon.
-For an up-to-date list of input parameters,
-> please check the source code or the examples directory.

 #### `cthyb`

 Parameters for the [CTHYB] solver.